xbeat/Machine-Learning/README.md

 This slide introduces our intriguing problem: How long would it take someone to eat 2400 donuts?
 We'll approach this seemingly whimsical question with mathematical rigor, breaking it down into manageable components and using Python to model our solution.
 This problem is part of our series "Finding Patterns in Pointless Problems using Python," where we apply serious analytical techniques to lighthearted scenarios.

+## Logging Configuration and Handlers in Python

+Basic Logging Configuration

+The logging module in Python provides a flexible framework for generating log messages with different severity levels.
+Understanding the basic configuration is essential for implementing robust logging systems in production applications.

 ## Data Cleansing and Transformation for Machine Learning

 Data Loading and Initial Assessment